Photo by Krzysztof Golik

 Price: €200–800/night | Location: Via Capo d’Africa 54, Celio

-Capo d’Africa is the finest mid-range hotel in the Celio neighborhood (the most beautiful and least touristed of the ancient Rome hills — the extraordinary Celio’s medieval churches, the extraordinary Parco del Celio gardens, and the extraordinary proximity to the Colosseum and the Palatine) — the excellent design, the excellent rooftop terrace (the Colosseum and the Circus Maximus valley visible), and the excellent value for the position.
+Capo d’Africa is the strongest mid-range choice in the Celio neighborhood — the most beautiful and least touristed of the ancient Rome hills, with its medieval churches, the Parco del Celio gardens, and immediate proximity to the Colosseum and the Palatine.
+The design is sharp, the rooftop terrace takes in the Colosseum and the Circus Maximus valley, and the value for the position is excellent.

 The Campo de’ Fiori and Trastevere